-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Caledonia Expansion Project involving construction and operation of natural gas storage, pipeline, and compression facilities by Caledonia Energy Partners, L.L.C.
-(Caledonia) in Lowndes and Monroe Counties, Mississippi.
-The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Caledonia Storage Project involving construction and operation of facilities by Caledonia Energy Partners, L.L.C.
+(Caledonia) near the town of Caledonia in Monroe and Lowndes Counties, Mississippi.
+These facilities would consist of eight injection/withdrawal storage wells, 1.98 miles of various diameter pipeline, and 10,650 horsepower (hp) of compression.
+This EA will be used by the Commission in its decisionmaking process to determine whether the project is in the public convenience and necessity.

-Affected landowners includes all landowners who are potential easement grantors, whose property may be used temporarily for project purposes, or who own homes within distances defined in the Commission's regulations of certain aboveground facilities.
-If you are a landowner receiving this notice, you may be contacted by a Caledonia representative about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
-Caledonia would seek to negotiate a mutually acceptable agreement.
+If you are a landowner receiving this notice, you may be contacted by a pipeline company representative about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
+The pipeline company would seek to negotiate a mutually acceptable agreement.
 However, if the project is approved by the Commission, that approval conveys with it the right of eminent domain.
-Therefore, if easement negotiations fail to produce an agreement, Caledonia could initiate condemnation proceedings in accordance with state law.
+Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings in accordance with State law.

-A fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
-What Do I Need To Know?” addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
-It is available for viewing on the FERC Internet Web site (http://www.ferc.gov), using the “For Citizens” link.
+A fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility on My Land?
+What Do I Need To Know?” was attached to the project notice Caledonia provided to landowners.
+This fact sheet addresses a number of typically asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+It is available for viewing on the FERC Internet Web site (http://www.ferc.gov).

 Summary of the Proposed Project

-The general location of the proposed facilities is shown in Appendix 1.
+The location of the project facilities is shown in Appendix 1.

 Land Requirements for Construction